tock/tockloader/README.md

     - `{address:#x}`: The specified address for the binary to be programmed at.
     - `{length}`: The number of bytes.
 Only valid for the `read` operation.

+Finally, Tockloader can treat a local file as though it were the flash contents of a board.
+The file can then be loaded separately onto a board.

+    tockloader [command] --flash-file

 Example Usage
 -------------